colorfulfool/rhetorics/_posts/2018-2-26-exemplum.md

 layout: figure
 ---

-**Exemplum**:citing an example; using an illustrative story, either true or fictitious:
+**Exemplum**: citing an example; using an illustrative story, either true or fictitious:

  - Let me give you an example.
 In the early 1920's in Germany, the government let the printing presses turn out endless quantities of paper money, and soon, instead of 50-pfennige postage stamps, denominations up to 50 billion marks were being issued.